10 Unbelievable Facts About Whales That Will Blow Your Mind

 Blue whales are so big that their tongues weigh more than an elephant.
 Their hearts are the size of a car, and their aorta is big enough for a small child to crawl through.
 Despite their size, blue whales can swim up to speeds of 30 miles per hour.
 They are also very long-lived animals, with a lifespan of up to 100 years.
 Blue whales are found in all oceans of the world, and they migrate annually to feeding and breeding grounds.

 They feed primarily on krill but also eat other small marine creatures.
-Blue whales are endangered due to hunting and shipping collisions, but their numbers are slowly rebounding.
+Blue whales are an endangered species due to hunting and shipping collisions, but their numbers are slowly rebounding.

 Whales are highly intelligent creatures with complex social structures and have been known to use tools and cooperate in hunting.
 Sadly, whale populations as well as sharks populations have declined for many years due to commercial whaling and other human activities.